lean-delivery/lean-delivery.github.io-src/content/articles/2_infrastructure_as_code.rst

 "Terraform power, on!"
 ----------------------

-After almost two years of using Terraform we finally found our best practices.
-And now we will share it with you.
+After almost two years of using Terraform we have finally found our best practices.
+And now we will share themwith you.

 Assumption
-    Let's use in this example AWS as cloud provider
+    Let's use AWS as cloud provider in this example

 Classic case
 ============

-We should prepare infrastructure for new service.
+We should prepare infrastructure for a new service.
 That includes:

-- several EC2 instances for backend and frontend
+- several EC2 instances for back-end and frontend
-- some of this instances should be balanced with ALB
+- some of these instances should be balanced with ALB
 - RDS
 - VPC for all this stuff with subnets, routing tables, etc.